hexaxsoftwares/houx.js/README.md

 ### **Building Blocks: Components Based Architecture**

-PixelJs encourages a component-based architecture, allowing you to create modular and reusable UI elements.
+pixel encourages a component-based architecture, allowing you to create modular and reusable UI elements.

 Let's create a simple header widget and compose it into a larger application structure: